software-crafters-karachi/learning-guide/README.md

 ## Conference talks

-Talks by Sandi Metz, the author of Practical Object-Oriented Design in Ruby:
+Talks by Sandi Metz, the author of 'Practical Object-Oriented Design in Ruby: An Agile Primer':
 - [All the Little Things](https://youtu.be/8bZh5LMaSmE)
 - [Nothing is Something](https://youtu.be/OMPfEXIlTVE)